 You can extract audio tracks (m4a, mp3, wav,...) from video files (mp4, mov, flv, avi,...) by installing FFmpeg software and using some commands from the command line.

 An extracted audio track will have zero resampling loss because you're using FFmpeg to make a copy of the file that has the video and subtitle streams stripped out.
-The copy only contains the audio stream and possibly some metadata.
+The copy you create will only contain the audio stream data and possibly some metadata.

 Extract an AAC-encoded audio track from an MP4 video file:

 ffmpeg -i input.mp4 -c:a copy -vn -sn output.m4a

 This works for all common video and audio formats.
 If you're unsure which audio codec has been used to encode the audio in a particular video file, you can determine it using

 Probe a Flash video file to determine how its audio stream is encoded:

 Skip to Determining the Audio Format if your computer already has FFmpeg installed.

 Installing FFmpeg on Windows is a manual process.
 On Linux the package you need to install may be